smathys/kafka/PITCHME.md

 ![ecosystem](assets/image/kafka-apis.jpg)
 +++
 ### Kafka Connect
-* easy to add new systems to your existings data pipelines
+* easy to add new systems to your existing data pipelines
 * move large collections of data into and out of Kafka
 * [Connectors](https://www.confluent.io/product/connectors)